mkotsovoulou/ods6001a/labs/lab7_1/README.md

-# Python Lab 7.1: Read Data from CSV Files and a Produce a data frame
+# Python Lab 7.1: Read Data from CSV Files and a Produce a Data Frame

 > The purpose of this practice is to help you apply the concepts discussed up to **now**:
 >
 > - Read and parse data from different file types